Kaghan Valley: There's no place like it

 It takes four hours to reach Balakot, the gateway town

-and rent jeeps for the onward journey.
-Today, the road is suitable
+rent jeeps for the onward journey.
+Today, the road is suitable for

-lost their snow pack in the early tourist season, and are difficult to
+their snow pack in the early tourist season, and are difficult to cross

-cross with cars.
-From mid May onward the road to Naran is open for regular
+with cars.
+From mid May onward the road to Naran is open for regular cars,

-cars, vans and coaches.
-If you are driving, always start early in the
+vans and coaches.
+If you are driving, always start early in the morning

-morning to safely reach your destination well before dark.
-For those preferring
+to safely reach your destination well before dark.
+For those preferring public

-public transport, travel by air conditioned bus service is an option.
-There
+transport, travel by air conditioned bus service is an option.
+There are

 and Rawalpindi.
 PTDC operates daily air conditioned bus service to Naran

-for hire at Balakot, Kewai, Shogran, Kaghan, and Naran to go on various
+hire at Balakot, Kewai, Shogran, Kaghan, and Naran to go on various day